AgencyPMG/go-from-scratch/README.md

 # go-from-scratch
-A public working example of how to mange a Golang web application.
+A public working example of how to build a Golang web application.